grimoiredecs/grimoiredecs/README.md

 ### Hi there 👋
 My name is Nguyễn Tiến Khang, I'm currently studying Computer Science at Ho Chi Universty of Technology.

-🔭 I'm thoroughly interested in fields related to Applied Machine Learning and Data Engineering, more specifically I focus on:
+🔭 I'm thoroughly interested in fields related to Data Engineering and System Development, more specifically I focus on:
-  - System Design and Analysis
+  - System Design & Analysis: Crafting robust and efficient system architectures.
-  - Data Mining
+  - Data Mining: Managing and exploring patterns and insights from complex data.
-  - Computer Vision
+  - App Development: Building solutions for Windows and Android platforms.

 🌱 In terms of personal skills: